JamesPaynter/PyGRB/docs/source/user/usage.rst

 3. Higher data products, the light-curves of each of the individual channels.
     These include by default analysis of the light-curve fit residuals to test for goodness-of-fit.

+These are put into subdirectories based on the trigger number and the number of live points.
+Files for this example can be found under `/products/7475_model_comparison_200/`.

 .. figure:: ../images/B_7475__d_NL200__rates_F.png